dfsp-spirit/freesurferformats/README.md

 # freesurferformats
-GNU R package to read FreeSurfer neuroimaging file formats.
+GNU R package to read and write FreeSurfer neuroimaging file formats.

 ## Supported formats

 * MGH/MGZ: FreeSurfer n-dimensional brain images or arbitrary other data.
 Typically a single 3D brain MRI scan or a time series of scans, or morphometry data for brain surfaces.
 The format is named after the Massachusetts General Hospital, and the specs are given (rather implicitely) [here in the FreeSurfer wiki](https://surfer.nmr.mgh.harvard.edu/fswiki/FsTutorial/MghFormat).
 MGZ is just a gzipped version of MGH.
 An example file would be `mri/T1.mgz` (containing a 3D brain volume), but also `surf/lh.area.fwhm15.fsaverage.mgh` (containing surface data mapped to standard space).
+This format can be read and written.

 * FreeSurfer 'curv' format: Morphometry data for a brain surface, one scalar per vertex.
 Could be the thickness or area of the cerebral cortex at each mesh vertex.
 Several versions of this format exist, the supported version is the new, binary one (the only one that is used in current FS versions).
 An example file would be `surf/lh.area`.
+This format can be read and written.

+* FreeSurfer annotation file format: Contains a cortical parcellation.
+A cortical parcellation originates from a brain atlas and contains a label for each vertex of a surface that assigns this vertex to one of a set of atlas regions.
+The file format also contains a colortable, which assigns a color code to each atlas region.
+An example file would be `labels/lh.aparc.annot`.
+This format can be read only.

 ## Installation